 Fossil fuel flux (rate) and change in reservoir size are more than a decade old.

-A pulse of 1 billion tonslarge is comparable to natural removal rates, so the % remaining after a few years is low.
+A pulse of 1 billion tons is comparable to natural removal rates, so the % remaining after a few years is low.
 On the other hand, a pulse (e.g., human emissions since 1900) is far more than the natural removal rate, so most of it will remain in the air after many years.

 Map below is from NASA, May 2011 - in metric tonnes of carbon per hectare.
 About 250 hectares per square mile.
 Total Biomass Carbon is apparently for above-ground carbon only.
 Mg = tonnes.